Conference pictures can be viewed here.

 - persuade the proposal reviewers and conference attendees that you are going to present something unique, valuable and engaging

 Please make sure you check your work for grammar, spelling, and punctuation.
 Keep the abstract short and to the point.
 Since a broad audience will view your abstract you should spell out all acronyms.
-Also keep in mind that all information submitted through the online system will be used verbatim to generate the web agenda and the printed Conference Program.
+Also keep in mind that all information submitted through the online system will be used verbatim to generate the web agenda and any conference publications.
 Please make sure that your information is accurate and carefully edited.
 This includes information about you and your co-presenters.